We are delighted to celebrate our partnership with University West London: College of Music.

 UWL validates the two degrees delivered within our Performing Arts department and is proud to be named:

-- Number 1 in the UK for Student Satisfaction in the National Student Survey 2022.
+- Number 1 in the UK for Student Satisfaction, Student Voice and Academic Support in the National Student Survey 2022.

 Our two BA (hons) degree courses are unique and bespoke to Dundee and Angus College.

 With a choice to study Professional Dance Practice or Professional Theatre Practice, both courses deliver the same modules with minor modifications and have been written specifically for the specialisms of Dance and Theatre:

 Our BA courses offer a broad study of theatre or dance and are designed to prepare the learner for a wide range of career options.
 The intensive nature of the courses demands a very high level of commitment and pro-activeness including a willingness to remain open to experimenting with new and emerging ideas and approaches.